 It is worthwhile to check which Karijini gorges are closed beforehand.
 When we visited in May 2021, several of the gorges were closed temporarily due to incidents in the park.

-Unfortunately, there was a death at Handrail Pool a few weeks before we visited so this part of the gorge was closed until safety improvements were installed in 2023.
+Unfortunately, there was a death at Handrail Pool a few weeks before we visited so this part of the gorge was closed until safety improvements were installed in 2023 (but I finally got to visit it in 2025!)

 Maintenance can also close gorges and lookouts, which was the case when we visited.
 Circular Pool is also permanently closed due to asbestos risk in the area.

 Plan ahead and check for any gorge closures in Karijini on the DBCA website.
-The Eco Retreat should also have a sign at reception outlining any gorge closures.
+The Eco Retreat also has a sign at reception outlining any gorge closures.ย

 Phone Reception in Karijini

-Optus is the only telecom provider that has mobile reception in Karijini.
-Usually, Telstra has the broadest coverage, but the Telstra signal did not cover inside Karijini during our trip except for on the west side near Hamersley Gorge.
+Optus is the only telecom provider that has mobile reception in the main campground areas of Karijini.
+Usually, Telstra has the broadest coverage, but the Telstra signal did not cover inside Karijini during our trip except for on the very far west side near Hamersley Gorge.

 Bring Warm Clothes